Many Australian outback towns have an unconventional side, but Coober Pedy’s quirkiness is next level.

 Coober Pedy may be about as remote as you can get, but that doesn’t mean you can’t get a good meal.
 Start your day at the Downunder Gallery and Café for the best coffee and bacon-and-egg muffins in town.
 Tucked away in a side street, the cafe is a welcome retreat from the heat.
 Leave time to check out the art gallery and bookstore beneath you.

-When dinner rolls around, head for John’s Pizza Bar.
-It’s renowned far and wide for its awesome pizzas.
+For a classic pub grub lunch washed down with a cold beer, Coober Pedy Outback Bar and Grill does the trick.
+You certainly won’t leave feeling hungry!
+And when dinner rolls around, head for John’s Pizza Bar.
 Check out the celebrity wall to see the famous faces that have gone before you.

 Peppered with scrap metal, rusting cars, and mounds of dirt with doors tucked into the side, Coober Pedy’s streets have a somewhat alien feel.
 There’s even a full-sized crashed spacecraft lying by the main street!
 It’s a prop from the filming of the sci-fi thriller Pitch Black, and it’s hard to explain the eerie feeling as you stand in front of it — imagining that at any minute zombies or aliens could come walking over the mounds…